July massacre: Reactions

-Non–co-operation Movement and resignation of Sheikh Hasina
+Non–cooperation movement and Resignation of Sheikh Hasina

 Following the intensification of the July 2024 protests, the non-cooperation movement became a major response to the government's actions.
 On 4 August thousands of protesters assembled at Shahbag intersection in Dhaka, using the blockade as a form of civil disobedience to demand the resignation of the government.
 The movement aimed to disrupt normal operations and challenge the authorities.

-To support their cause, protesters organisers enacted a broad non-cooperation strategy.
+To support their cause, Students Against Discrimination has enacted a broad non-cooperation strategy.
 Public-sector operations were significantly affected: bureaucrats and district officials abstained from their duties, and luxury stores, showrooms, shops, hotels, and restaurants were closed.
 Essential services such as hospitals, pharmacies, and emergency relief continued, but grocery stores operated only briefly during limited hours.
 Offshore transactions were halted to prevent possible smuggling of funds.

-The non–co-operation movement led to significant unrest.
+The Non–cooperation movement led to significant unrest.
 Nationwide, at least 97 people were reported dead due to confrontations, shootings, and clashes.
 Among the fatalities were forty-four police officers, with thirteen killed at the Enayetpur police station in Sirajganj and one in Eliotganj, Comilla.
 Additionally, twenty-seven police facilities were attacked and vandalised, and around one hundred police officers were injured.
-In Dhaka various vehicles were set on fire, including those at the Bangabandhu Sheikh Mujib Medical University.
+In Dhaka various vehicles were set on fire, including those at the Bangladesh Medical University.

 The government responded with a nationwide internet blackout starting at noon on August 4, blocking major social media platforms to limit communication and information dissemination.
 An indefinite curfew was imposed beginning at 6:00 p.m., and all courts were closed.
 The government also declared a three-day general holiday from August 5, during which banks and many businesses were closed.
-Despite these measures, the Anti-discrimination Students Movement announced plans of Long March to Dhaka campaign on 5 August, prompting a further crackdown.
+Despite these measures, the Students Against Discrimination announced plans of Long March to Dhaka campaign on 5 August, prompting a further crackdown.